dnanexus/dxfuse/README.md

 ### File descriptor duplication and empty files

-Applications which immediately duplicate the file descriptor after opening are supported, but writing and then subsequently duplicating is not supported, as this triggers the `FlushFile` fuse operation.
-The below syscall access pattern is handled, as the `FlushFile` op triggered by `close(3)` is ignored because no data has been written to the file yet.
+Applications which immediately duplicate a file descriptor after opening are supported, but writing and then subsequently duplicating is not supported, as this triggers the `FlushFile` fuse operation.
+See the below syscall access pattern which is supported, as the `FlushFile` op triggered by `close(3)` is ignored because no data has been written to the file yet.
 ```
 # Supported
 openat(AT_FDCWD, "MNT/project/writefile", O_WRONLY|O_CREAT|O_TRUNC, 0666) = 3
 dup2(3, 1)                              = 1
-# Ignored by dxfuse since file is empty
+# Triggers a FlushFile ignored by dxfuse since the file is empty
 close(3)                                = 0
 read(0, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 write(1, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 ```

 ```
 # Not supported
 openat(AT_FDCWD, "MNT/project/writefile", O_WRONLY|O_CREAT|O_TRUNC, 0666) = 3
 read(0, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 write(3, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 dup2(3, 1)                              = 1
+# Triggers a FlushFile --> file-xxxx/close by dxfuse since the file size is greater than 0
 close(3)                                = 0
-# File has already been closed flushed and closed by the above close(3)
+# Returns EPERM since the file has been closed already
 write(1, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 ```